michaelnunez3902/Homelab-Portfolio/README.md

 # Homelab-Portfolio
-This repository documents my personal homelab environment and the hands-on projects I’ve built to develop practical IT systems administration and cybersecurity skills.
-The lab is designed to simulate real-world enterprise environments, allowing safe testing, troubleshooting, hardening, and documentation of systems.
+This repository documents my personal homelab environment, built to simulate a real-world enterprise IT infrastructure using virtualization, Windows and Linux servers, centralized identity management, and containerized services.

 ## Lab Overview & Objectives